MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ## Run Linux and Windows containers

 Azure Kubernetes Service fully supports both Linux-based and Windows-based containers.
-When you create a Kubernetes cluster on Azure Stack HCI, you can choose whether to create node pools to run Linux containers, Windows containers, or both.
-Azure Kubernetes Service then creates a
+When you create a Kubernetes cluster on Azure Stack HCI, you can choose whether to create node pools (groups of identical VMs) to run Linux containers, Windows containers, or both.

-to create node pools for Linux containers and Windows containers.

-Linux virtual machines are automat

-, you can choose to deploy Linux virtual machines (nodes) for your containers

-the service deploys Linux and Windows virtual machines (nodes) for you based on
+Azure Kubernetes Service creates the Linx and Windows VMs for you so you don't have to directly manage the Linux or Windows operating systems.

+## Secure your container infrastructure

+Azure Kubernetes Service includes a number of features to help secure your container infrastructure:

+- **Hypervisor-based isolation for worker nodes** - Each Kubernetes cluster runs on its own dedicated and isolated set of virtual machines so tenants can share the same physical infrastructure.
+- **Microsoft-maintained Linux and Windows images for worker nodes** - Worker nodes run Linux and Windows virtual machine images created by Microsoft to adhere to security best practices.
+Microsoft also regularly refreshes these images with the latest security updates.

+Security is an ongoing area of investment for the Azure Kubernetes Service preview release on Azure Stack HCI, so stay tuned.

 ## Where can I run Azure Kubernetes Service?